gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Classic 0.0.23a_01**
 - By placing gravity blocks (sand or gravel) above a water source, the gravity block and the water will swap places, allowing for non-updated water sources.

+**Indev 20100201-2**
+- Sponges would soak up infinite lava and infinite water allowing for discontinued configurations of the water and lava